zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ValidateEndpointCertificate  [Optional] If true, endpoint certificate will be validated (recommended).
 If false, any endpoint certificate will be accepted.
 OSIsoft strongly recommends using disabled endpoint certificate validation for testing purposes only.

 Note: Only one Required group must be specified.
 Group 1 for PI Web API or Group 2 for OCS.
-Example: .\edgecmd.exe Configuration System HealthEndpoints Endpoint=endpointURL UserName=UserName Password=Password
+Example: ./edgecmd Configuration System HealthEndpoints Endpoint=endpointURL UserName=UserName Password=Password

 ---------------------------------------------------------------------------------------------------------